SummaryRead the full fact sheet

 Your kidneys can be affected or damaged by a variety of diseases and conditions.
 As you get older, you are more likely to suffer from and .
 Kidney problems can also increase the risk of other conditions such as cardiovascular ( and ) disease.

-Kidney diseases can be serious, but early detection and good management can increase the life of your kidneys.
 Kidney disease is not always accompanied by warning signs.
 If you have one of the risk factors for kidney disease, it is recommended that you have a kidney health check (blood test, urine test and blood pressure check) from your doctor at least every two years.

 Types of age-related kidney disease